mmomtchev/igc-xc-score/README.md

 const opt = {
     maxcycle: undefined          // max execution time per cycle in milliseconds
-    noflight: false              // do not include the flight track in the geojson output }
+    noflight: false              // do not include the flight track in the geojson output
+    invalid: false               // do not filter invalid GPS fixes }
 ```